pennello/ytdl/readme.md

 Latest Subscription Download
 ----------------------------
-The first use case is to download the most-recent unseen uploads to a specified directory.
-Ideal for `cron`.
+`ytdl` downloads the most-recent unseen video subscription uploads to a specified directory.
+This is ideal for `cron`.

 Place a file `ytdl.conf` in `$HOME/etc`.
 Its contents should look something like the following.